-The demand for high-quality virtual reality is high: not being able to experience the familiar sensations of everyday life, locked in a lockdown cage, people turn their eyes to modern opportunities to transfer to other realities.
+Demand for high-quality virtual reality is high: unable to experience the familiar sensations of everyday life, locked in a lockdown cage, people are turning their eyes to the modern possibilities of transferring to other realities.

-The difference between games and other forms of entertainment such as movies will be erased completely.
-New Unreal Engine 5 already produces a picture that is hard to distinguish from a Hollywood one.
-The actors’ virtual avatars become the heroes of Cyberpunk 2077 or Death Stranding: games are an interactive way of storytelling that will change the very drama and the relationship between the viewer and the writer.
+The difference between games and other forms of entertainment such as movies will be completely erased.
+New Unreal Engine 5 already produces a picture that is hard to distinguish from Hollywood.
+The actors’ virtual avatars become the heroes of Cyberpunk 2077 or Death Stranding: games are an interactive way of storytelling that will change the very drama and the relationship between viewer and writer.

 The fact that games will not be tied to the platform thanks to cloud technologies will also affect our consumption.
 Users will pay for in-game content and the social side of games like community access, not the platform.
-It will be possible to enter the virtual world from any device with a screen and a 5G connection: from a smart refrigerator to a smartwatch.
+It will be possible to enter the virtual world from any device with a screen and a 5G connection, from a smart refrigerator to smart watches.

-How the gaming component becomes a part of all spheres of society, the spreading video activities and game expectations of players.
+How the gaming component is becoming a part of all spheres of society, video activities are spreading, and players’ gaming expectations are changing.

 Games are no longer just entertainment.
 Virtual worlds are becoming a new platform for communication.
 People use them for different purposes.